-Slow or ‘destination charging’ allows a lower electrical draw on the existing infrastructure.
+Fast or ‘destination charging’ allows a lower electrical draw on the existing infrastructure.
 This means that local authorities can adopt a charging strategy and roll out EV chargers earlier than predicted.
-In turn, this means that profits will be generated sooner and can be reinvested into developing the infrastructure further.
+In turn, this means that revenue will be generated sooner and can be reinvested into developing the infrastructure further.

 Wattif EV’s delivery model provides for term flexibility, cloud payments, reporting systems, and even the option to include other EV charging networks in its model (subject to a minimum technical specification).
 The packages can differ per site and per phase – the options are vast and are personalised to requirements.

 Air Quality Strategy

 The early adoption of an EV charger infrastructure will facilitate the transition to EVs and ultimately, the achievement of air quality objectives within the local authority.

 Allowing Wattif EV to be a partner in a local authority’s EV charger infrastructure will only facilitate and precipitate the achievement of transportation goals and its strategy.

 Promoting EV mobility within the authority area, will provide the necessary infrastructure to accelerate the transition to EVs and achieve the decarbonisation goals for the authority and its employees.

 Wattif EV’s flexible solutions will aid the rollout of a successful EV strategy, ultimately driving a positive result towards the achievement of climate and sustainability goals.